godby-group/idea-public/doc/theory/dft.rst

 Density Functional Theory (DFT)
 ===============================

-The following gives a brief overview of density functional theory, for a more detailed set of notes on the topic, please see `these notes <to_be_added_soon>`_.

 A functional is a function of a function.
 This may sound like a scary word, but you've definitely worked with them before! (e.g. an integral is a functional :math:`\int f(x) dx`).
 The notation we're going to use